evkx/evkx.github.io/content/models/_index.md

 [![BYD](https://media.evkx.net/multimedia/models/byd/brandevs_st.jpg)](byd/)

-BYD has serveral electric models.
+BYD is a multinational high-tech company dedicated to technological innovations for a better life.
+BYD operates in four industries, including automotive, electronics, new energy and rail.

-BYD has 2 models with total 2 variants.
+BYD has 3 models with total 3 variants.
 [Read all about them](byd/)

 ## CUPRA